The Best Social Media Scheduling and Planning Tools

 Generally, the best social media planners and schedulers would help users set up a notification process so that, once a post draft is finished, the approver is automatically notified.
 This initial draft of the post would either be confirmed for publishing or, alternatively, edits may be requested by the approver.
 There should also be an option to have the post published once it is approved or, if changes are required, for it to be published at a later time.

-5. Schedule Sharing
+5. Client-Ready Content Calendar Sharing

 Being able to create a social media schedule for the weeks ahead is most likely one of the main reasons why you are looking for a scheduling tool for your social media profiles in the first place.
 However, most teams would probably want to show their schedule and strategy with others who may not have access to their social media scheduler tool.
 Generally, it is convenient not only to be able to export the schedule or plan to email it to others in your company, but also to share a secure link that allows someone who not using the tool to access and view the schedule with just a click.